 Wal-Mart isn't a behemoth in every business.
-Costco is the nation's largest wholesale club operator (ahead of Wal-Mart's SAM'S CLUB).
-It operates more than 660 membership warehouse stores.
-Primarily under the Costco Wholesale banner, it serves more than 71 million members in 40-plus US states, as well as in Australia, Canada, Japan, Mexico, Puerto Rico, South Korea, Taiwan, and the UK.
+Operating more than 680 membership warehouse stores, Costco is the nation's largest wholesale club operator (ahead of Wal-Mart's SAM'S CLUB).
+Primarily under the Costco Wholesale banner, it serves more than 71 million members in 40-plus US states and Puerto Rico, as well as in Canada, Mexico, the UK, Japan, South Korea, Taiwan, and Spain.
 Stores offer discount prices on an average of about 4,000 products (many in bulk packaging), ranging from alcoholic beverages and appliances to fresh food, pharmaceuticals, and tires.
 Certain club memberships also offer products and services, such as car and home insurance, mortgage and real estate services, and travel packages.

 Sales and Marketing

 Costco uses several marketing and promotional tactics to reach existing and prospective members.
 It typically promotes new warehouse openings, sends direct mail pieces to potential new members, and employs a regular direct-marketing program.
 The program, which targets existing members to promote selected merchandise, consists of The Costco Connection magazine, coupon mailers, handouts, and emails from costco.com, costco.ca, and costco.co.uk.